Jack The Nipper

 ZX Spectrum

-Growing up I was always a Beano fan, nothing really against The Dandy but we just never got it, I occasionally saw an issue in the hairdresser but I felt it was inferior to the Beano and who really cared about Desperate Dan when there was the far more relatable Dennis The Menace.
-And my three favourite strips, were like most I imagine, Dennis The Menace, Bash Street Kids and Rodger The Dodger.
-There was something about causing trouble that me, as a well behaved boy, found fascinating.
+Growing up, I was always a Beano fan, nothing really against The Dandy, but we just never got it, I occasionally saw an issue in the hairdresser, but I felt it was inferior to the Beano and who really cared about Desperate Dan when there was the far more relatable Dennis The Menace.
+And my three favourite strips were, like most, Dennis The Menace, Bash Street Kids and Rodger The Dodger.
+There was something about causing trouble that I, as a well-behaved boy, found fascinating.
 So being able to actually play as a troublesome kid, even one about 4 years old, was very exciting.

 The first screen where you find your trusty peashooter

-You take on the role of Jack, a toddler bored in a well rendered small village, who decides to shake it up a bit and cause as much mischief as possible.
-At the bottom of the screen is a bar showing your current Naughtyometer and the goal is to fill this to 100% before losing all your lives.
+You take on the role of Jack, a toddler bored in a well-rendered small village, who decides to shake it up a bit and cause as much mischief as possible.
+At the bottom of the screen is a bar showing your current Naughtyometer, and the goal is to fill this out to 100% before losing all your lives.
 A life is lost when your Rash meter is filled up, this is filled by touching the various enemies wandering around the screen from members of the public going about their business to ghosts and space invaders.

 you receive a little endorphin rush encouraging you to continue

-Graphics are beautifully drawn and control is excellent, you will be weaving your way around the screen avoiding the enemies with great precision.
-The graphics have a comic book aesthetic and suit the game incredibly well.
-No scrolling, this is a flip screen game, along with left and right of the screen, some screens allow you to go off the top and bottom.
+The graphics are beautifully drawn, and the control is excellent.
+You will weave your way around the screen, avoiding the enemies with great precision.
+The graphics have a comic-book aesthetic and suit the game incredibly well.
+There is no scrolling.
+This is a flip-screen game, and along with the left and right of the screen, some screens allow you to go off the top and bottom.

 Sound consists of some footsteps and jumping sound, and a success rasp when you do something naughty enough to grow the naughtometer, nothing ground breaking, but it won’t annoy you like some games are prone to.